 WOMEN IN TRUCKING

 Women have long been a vital part of the trucking industry, and their contributions go back to its inception.Even though female truck drivers are still a minority, the American Trucking Association states “that more than 28,000 women have joined the trucking industry since 2014.”
 The trucking industry is changing, and with that change comes a newfound—and overdue—emphasis on the value female drivers can bring to the trucking industry.The trucking industry wants to work with more women, and it is striving to make the necessary changes to not only appeal to this demographic of driven and committed drivers but also to create an environment where they can genuinely and actively thrive.

 COMPETITIVE INDUSTRY BENEFIT OFFERINGS

-Lily Transportation Corp. is a family owned, professionally managed organization that provides its employees with stability, commitment, and expertise.
+Lily Transportation LLC is a family owned, professionally managed organization that provides its employees with stability, commitment, and expertise.
 At Lily, we believe our people are our greatest asset.
 Here are some of the benefits you can expect:

 - Blue Cross Blue Shield Medical & Dental Insurance

 - Paid Holiday and Vacation Time

 - Ongoing Driver Safety Training

 - Brand New & Late Model Trucks ONLY

 - Charitable Organization Involvement